picimako/mockitools/docs/framework_integration.md

 > Indicates to the user that she should not provide custom implementations of given type.

+The inspection is applied to interfaces and named classes that can inherit from other types.

 ```java
 import org.mockito.MockSettings;
 import java.util.List;